-Facts: The Member is asked by the solicitors for both parties to a matrimonial dispute to mediate between two accounting experts who have provided expert opinions on the valuation of business assets with the parties to the dispute present at the mediation.
+(m) The Member is asked by the solicitors for both parties to a matrimonial dispute to mediate between two accounting experts who have provided Expert Opinions on the valuation of business assets with the parties to the dispute present at the mediation.
 As a mediator the Member will be neutral and impartial and will assist the parties identify the issues between the two expert valuers, consider options and negotiate solutions.
 The parties must reach their own agreement and the mediator will not make any decisions about the dispute.

-Analysis: Consulting Expert - the Member is using the Member's accounting knowledge to provide assistance to mediate the Proceedings, but is not giving evidence (expert or lay) in the Proceedings.
-The Member has been chosen to be the mediator in this matter in part because of the Member's specialised training, study or experience in accounting.
+Consulting Expert - the Member is using his/her accounting knowledge to provide assistance to mediate the Proceedings, but is not giving evidence (expert or lay) in the Proceedings.
+It is to be presumed that the Member has been chosen to be the mediator in this matter in part because of the Member's accounting knowledge and experience.